The Desperate Hours (1955 film): Plot

-Glenn Griffin is the leader of a trio of escaped convicts who invade the Hilliards' suburban home in Indianapolis and hold four family members hostage.
+Glenn Griffin is the leader of a trio of escaped convicts who invade a randomly selected suburban home in Indianapolis and hold four members of the Hilliard family, who live in the home, hostage.
 There they await the arrival of a package, being sent by Griffin's girlfriend, that contains funds to aid the three fugitives in their escape.

 Police organize a statewide manhunt for the escapees and eventually discover the distraught family's plight.
 Griffin menaces and torments the Hilliards and threatens to kill them.
-The refuse collector, George Patterson, happens upon the situation after noticing Griffin's car in the garage.
-He is forced to drive into the country, then murdered by Kobish.
+A garbage collector, George Patterson, happens upon the situation after noticing Griffin's car in the garage.
+He is forced to drive into the country, where he is murdered by Sam Kobish, one of the three convicts.

-Hal, the younger brother of Glenn gets terrified by activities of police, suspicious boyfriend of Cindy and disagrees to stay on the house and leaves.
-Later, on a phone booth he shoots a police officer and tries to flee but is killed by other police officers.
+Hal, the third convict and the younger brother of Glenn, is terrified by activities of police and decides to leave the house and his fellow convicts.
+Later, while in a phone booth, he shoots a police officer and tries to flee, but is run over by a truck and killed.
+Subsequently, Kobish is ambushed by police and FBI.

 Daniel Hilliard, the family patriarch, convinces law enforcement personnel that their plan to storm the residence is too risky for his family.
-He then plays a trick on Griffin using an unloaded handgun, then forces him out of the house with his own weapon trained on him.
-Before that, Kobish is ambushed by police and FBI.
-Griffin is subsequently machine-gunned to death when he hurls the firearm at a police spotlight and makes a break for it.
+He then plays a trick on Griffin using an unloaded handgun and forces him out of the house with Griffin's own weapon.
+Griffin is machine-gunned to death when he hurls the firearm at a police spotlight and makes a break for it.